pixelbrackets/cookie-consent/README.md

 * Experience cookies = user preferences, like data previously entered into forms
 * Analytical cookies = target user behaviour, like how often an item was clicked

-* There are diverging views about how to gain consent from a user.
+When this script was first created, there were still different views on how to gain consent from a user.

 * Agreement due to continued usage → Only inform the user about cookie usage and that the website will continue to do so if the user continues